-Automatic saving with no fees, free £5 when you first save and 0.35% interest.
+Automatic saving with no fees and up to 0.25% interest.
 You can also choose to invest what it saves for you

 Important: Only money in 'interest pockets' has the usual £85,000 per person protection via the FSCS (see FAQs for full info).

 To sign up to Plum, you first need to download the app.
 Then you link it to your current account, giving it read-only access so it can see your transactions.

 It uses its algorithm to analyse your spending and build a 'unique saver profile' for you, and then – through a direct debit – it siphons off a few pounds every four to five working days into your Plum savings account.
 You can tell it to save more or less, or to pause automatic saving.